CDCgov/PyRenew/model/docs/example-with-datasets.md

     )
 ```

+    /mnt/c/Users/xrd4/Documents/repos/msr/model/.venv/lib/python3.10/site-packages/tqdm/auto.py:21: TqdmWarning: IProgress not found.
+Please update jupyter and ipywidgets.
+See https://ipywidgets.readthedocs.io/en/stable/user_install.html
+      from .autonotebook import tqdm as notebook_tqdm
+    An NVIDIA GPU may be present on this machine, but a CUDA-enabled jaxlib is not installed.
+Falling back to cpu.

 The `inf_hosp_int` is a `DeterministicPMF` object that takes the
 infection to hospitalization interval as input.
 The `hosp_rate` is an
 `InfectHospRate` object that takes the infection to hospitalization rate